MohamedMostafaFawzi/TicTacToe/README.md

 ## About

-This project was a part of [SwiftyCamp](https://www.facebook.com/SwiftyCamp)iOS Bootcamp.
+This project was a part of [SwiftyCamp](https://www.facebook.com/SwiftyCamp) iOS Bootcamp.